Let Them Eat Gluten Free Cake

 Instructions

-• In a medium bowl, whisk together the flour, baking powder, and salt.
-Set aside.
-In a small measuring cup, add the milk to the reserved ⅓ cup of champagne.
-Set aside.
+• In a medium bowl, whisk together the flour, baking powder, and salt; set aside.
+In a small measuring cup, combine the milk with â…“ cup of champagne; set aside.

-• In the bowl of a stand mixer (or in a large bowl with a handheld mixer, mix together the granulated sugar, oil, and eggs on medium speed until well combined and lightened slightly in color.
+• In the bowl of a stand mixer (or in a large bowl with a handheld mixer), mix together the granulated sugar, oil, and eggs on medium speed until well combined and lightened slightly in color.
 Add the sour cream and vanilla extract and mix just until combined.
 Scrape sides and bottom of bowl.

-• Fill cupcake liners about ¾ full and bake cupcakes for about 25-28 minutes, or until cake bounces back when lightly touched.
+• Fill cupcake liners about ¾ full and bake cupcakes for about 25-27 minutes, or until cake bounces back when lightly touched.

 • Remove from the oven and place on baking racks to cool.

-• Pour what's left of the champagne bottle (minus the ⅓ cup for the cupcake batter) into a small saucepan over medium-high heat.
-Bring to a boil and reduce temperature to maintain a constant simmer until the champagne is reduced to about 3-4 tablespoons (about 30 minutes).
+• Pour what's left of the champagne bottle (minus the â…“ cup used in the cupcake batter) into a small saucepan over medium-high heat.
+Bring to a boil and reduce temperature to maintain a constant simmer until the champagne is reduced to about 3-4 tablespoons (this will take about 30 minutes).

 • In the bowl of a stand mixer with the paddle attachment, beat the butter until light and fluffy.